robCrawford/jetix/README.md

 *Type-safe HyperScript components using pure functions.*

 - Based on [Elm's MUV pattern](https://guide.elm-lang.org/architecture/), unidirectional and lightweight.
-- [Effects as data](https://www.youtube.com/watch?v=6EdXaWfoslc) means components can consist entirely of pure functions.
+- Inspired by this [effects as data](https://www.youtube.com/watch?v=6EdXaWfoslc) talk for more pure functions and testability.
 - [hyperscript-helpers](https://github.com/ohanhi/hyperscript-helpers) means the view is just JS functions.
 - Optimised for [*least possible number of renders*](https://github.com/robCrawford/jetix/blob/master/test/jetixSpec.ts) and then to only the affected tree depth.